DudeThatsErin/App-Seeker/src/site/notes/Digital Gardens/Tools/Browsers/Google Chrome.md

 - [Google Chrome Review - PC Mag](https://www.pcmag.com/reviews/google-chrome)
 ## YouTube Videos
 These are all embedded, open the callouts to show the videos and you can watch them right here on our site.

+Any videos you see that are not playable on our website are merely included so that links to YouTube can be provided.
+I am keeping them embedded in case the video author's change their mind and allow viewing on other websites.

 > [!info-darkrp]- Everyone Uses Chrome.
 But Why? - Techquickie
 > <iframe width="560" height="315" src="https://www.youtube.com/embed/9NUB6-_mxh8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>